hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 > The content in this page is under construction and may change in the future.

-The page describes the available actions that can be used in `teamsapp.yml` and `teamsapp.local.yml` in Teams Toolkit.
+### The page describes the available actions that can be used in `teamsapp.yml` and `teamsapp.local.yml` in Teams Toolkit.

+### For information

+For more information on Teams Toolkit v5.0 pre-release, visit [Teams Toolkit v5.0 pre-release guide](https://aka.ms/teamsfx-v5.0-guide).

+For information on lifecycles, visit [Lifecycles](https://aka.ms/teamsfx-v5.0-guide#lifecycles).

+For information on actions, visit [Actions](https://aka.ms/teamsfx-v5.0-guide#actions).

+For information on environments, visit [Environments](https://aka.ms/teamsfx-v5.0-guide#environments).

 # aadApp/create
 This action will create a new Azure Active Directory (AAD) app to authenticate users if the environment variable that stores clientId is empty.